graceBaoXP/Residual_CNN/README.md

 # Residual_CNN
 Repeat the results of the paper called 'Deep Residual Learning Meets OFDM Channel Estimation' using MATLAB.

-It is defined by ReEsNet.

-I think they did not release the code so I was not sure whats I did is hundred percent correct, so just have fun.
+It is defined as ReEsNet.
+I think they did not release the code so I am not sure what I did is hundred percent correct, so just have fun.

 It is a simple demo for implementing residual Neural Network in MATLAB.